-Universal design: refers to the design of buildings, products and environments that are inherently accessible to people of all ages and abilities.
+Universal design is the concept of designing buildings, products and environments to be inherently accessible and usable by all people.
 It’s a tricky task.
 In trying to fix a problem for one, another arises for others but it can be done and the Ed Roberts Campus in Berkeley, California is an impressive example.

-On my recent visit I was lucky enough to have a local who has been involved with the campus for years to show me around.
-I’m so glad I had her.
+On my recent visit I was lucky enough to have a local who has been involved with the campus for some time to show me around.
+I’m so glad I had them.
 There are many crucial elements that I would have missed otherwise.
-For example the water feature at the far wall of the campus is much more than a relaxation tool, it is a way for people with vision impairments to orientate themselves in the space.
+For example the water feature at the far wall of the campus is much more than a relaxation tool, it is a way for blind people or people with vision impairment to orientate themselves in the space.
 Another exciting feature is that every door and elevator have large buttons at foot level so people who use wheelchairs or who find it easier to use their feet to push the button, can.

 The campus is used as a hub for disability services and is currently fully leased.
 There is everything from computing for over 60’s to integrative yoga classes.
 On the ground floor is a daycare where parents attending classes or doing anything else at the campus can leave the kids.
 The daycare is of course, universally designed.